 The scholarship cycle basically runs from September-June.
 The bulk of scholarships are available January-April.
 Students miss out on the September-December deadlines because they get caught up in submitting their college applications and the scholarship search gets pushed in the background.
 In addition to paying attention to outside scholarship deadlines, students need to pay attention to merit based institutional deadlines which in some cases are attached to application deadlines.

 Juniors: The best time to solidify your college search is the summer going into your senior year.
-That summer is also the best time to visit your out of state schools and get a head start on your applications.
+That summer is also the best time to visit your out-of-state schools and get a head start on your applications.
 Essay questions are usually available on the college website in August.
 Why wait?
-Senior year is a busy time for students and the more you can get done ahead of time the better off you are.
+Senior year is a busy time for students, the more you can get done ahead of time the better off you are.
 For instance, you should ask for recommendation letters from teachers or counselors prior to the end of the school year.
 The beginning of the school year is challenging for most teachers and they may have difficulty getting back to you in a timely manner.
 By the end of the summer you should also have narrowed down your college choices to at least 6 colleges, no more than 10.
 I am not an advocate for applying to 15 or more colleges.
-When you meet with your counselor in the fall you should have done your research and get their feedback on your choices and any other recommendations they may have.
+When you meet with your counselor in the fall you should have done your research and get their opinion on your choices and any other recommendations they may have.